waldevski/website/content/publication/bait/index.md

 ---
-title: "Computer Assisted Composition with Recurrent Neural Networks"
+title: "Fast Bayesian Intensity Estimation for the Permanental Process"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
 - admin
-- Dongwoo Kim
+- Adrian Bishop

-date: "2017-11-01T00:00:00Z"
+date: "2018-06-01T00:00:00Z"

 # Publication type.
 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;